-A Grey Wolf sighting, just before the badlands, was my highlight of the day.
+A Grey Wolf sighting just before the badlands was my day’s highlight.

 Los Indios Spring was another high point.
-It was at this point that I left the dirt Forest Service roads, and stepped onto nice new trail.
-My road battered feet would finally have some relief.
+At this point, I left the dirt Forest Service roads and stepped onto nice, new trail.
+My road-battered feet would finally have some relief.

-According to trail signage, the section of well maintained trail that started near Los Indios Spring was kept by the “New Mexico Back-country Horsemen.”
-It appeared that out west there were more groups that adopted sections of the trail, rather than individual maintainers.
+According to trail signage, the section of well-maintained trail that started near Los Indios Spring was kept by the “New Mexico Back-country Horsemen.”
+It appeared that out west; more groups adopted sections of the trail rather than individual maintainers.

-Although the trail was a little circuitous compared to the dirt roads, I would gladly walk in circles all day long if it prevented road walking!
+Although the trail was a bit circuitous compared to the dirt roads, I would gladly walk in circles all day long if it prevented road walking!

 Being raised via southern guilt, I also felt I HAD to hike the new trail.
-Building new trail required a lot of effort and time.
-The Horsemen had done a nice job on their section, and I wanted to respect the efforts.
+Building a new trail required a lot of effort and time.
+The Horsemen had done an excellent job on their section, and I wanted to respect the efforts.

-The views out over the badlands, from the Mesa, were breathtaking.
-Badlands may not be the proper term, but they were almost other worldly, with their towering rock formations, carved valleys, and dry barren lands.
+The views out over the badlands from the Mesa were breathtaking.
+Badlands may not be the proper term, since they were almost otherworldly, with their towering rock formations, carved valleys, and dry, barren lands.
 I am a science fiction and old westerns fan, so Badlands it was.

-It was right before the of edge of the mesa that I saw the wolf.
+It was right before the edge of the Mesa that I saw the wolf.
 This was not a coyote.
 I know what coyotes look like.

-As I strode across the open mesa, a quick movement in my peripheral vision drew my eyes to the right.
+As I strode across the open Mesa, a quick movement in my peripheral vision drew my eyes to the right.
 I stopped to watch the animal loping just outside the treeline.
-When I stopped, it also froze.
+Unfortunately, when I stopped, it also froze.

 The wolf was a light grayish-white color.
-I turned to face it as it swung it’s head towards me, studying me just as I was him.
-The wolf was long and lanky, but not as tall as I would have expected.
-Although the animal was far way, I could see him tense as he crouched slightly.
+I turned to face it as it swung its head towards me, studying me just as I was him.
+The wolf was long and lean but not as tall as I expected.
+Although the animal was far away, I could see him tense as he crouched slightly.

-It probably sounds a little corny, but out here you often know when you are being watched.
-I’ve always wondered how I know to look in a certain direction, or turn to spot something behind me.
+It probably sounds a little corny, but you often know when you are being watched out here.
+I’ve always wondered how I know to look in a specific direction or turn to spot something behind me.
 I suspect it is more science than anything else, probably senses we don’t even realize are being used.
 Maybe smells brought to us by a slightly shifting breeze, subtle sounds picked up by our “animal brains.”
 Who knows, but it becomes more dominant the longer I’m out here and away from other “distractions.”

-The wolf was beautiful, and I felt a certain connection with the lone marauder.
+The wolf was beautiful, and I felt a particular connection with the lone marauder.
 I felt very fortunate to have seen it.
 Unfortunately, ranchers I had met over the past couple of weeks in New Mexico seemed to hate the wolves.
-The deadly hunters killed their livestock, and unfortunately they also appeared to kill for sport.
+The deadly hunters killed their livestock; sadly, they also appeared to kill for sport.
 I understood the rancher’s perspectives, but I still wished there was a way to figure out how to coexist with the predator.
 It was a magnificent animal.

-Camp for the night was at the bottom of the mesa.
-I was down to half a liter of water, and the next source was a couple of miles further.
-The storms had been rumbling and grumbling all day though, and as they drew closer I figured my luck was up, so stopped and set up camp.
+Camp for the night was at the bottom of the Mesa.
+I was down to half a liter of water and the next source was a few miles further.
+The storms had been rumbling and grumbling all day, though, and as they drew closer, I figured my luck was up, so I stopped and set up camp.
 I tried not to push the envelope with Mother Nature too often.